AlexArcPy/intern-wiki/Running-Test-Stack.md

 This execution method is required for functional testing, as a server is required in order to drive the client browser.

-More information on how to configure Test Stack to work with your testing infrastructure can be found in the TODO Configuration wiki page.
+More information on how to configure Test Stack to work with your testing infrastructure can be found on the [Configuring Test Stack](Configuring-Test-Stack) page.

 A typical execution of this method would look like this: